Shwachman-Diamond syndrome (SDS) or Shwachman-Bodian-Diamond syndrome (SBDS) is a rare autosomal recessive disorder characterized by 1 :

 Hyperechoic pancreas due to extreme pancreatic lipomatosis, usually with preservation of pancreatic size.

 - cystic fibrosis: the pancreas is usually also smaller than normal

 - pancreatic lipomatosis: without an accompanying syndrome

 History and etymology

-The entity was discovered by Dr Martin Bodian (1912 -1994), a British ophthalmologist, in 1964 3.
-In the same year it was also described by Dr Harry Shwachman (1910 - 1986), an American physician, and his colleagues 4.
-Identification of the location on chromosome 7 in 2001 5 and mutations of the SBDS gene itself in 2003 6 are further noteworthy milestones in the understanding of this entity.
+The entity was discovered by Martin Bodian (1912-1994), a British ophthalmologist, in 1964 3.
+In the same year, it was also described by Harry Shwachman (1910-1986), an American physician, and his colleagues 4.
+Identification of the genetic locus on chromosome 7 in 2001 5 and mutations of the SBDS gene itself in 2003 6 are further noteworthy milestones in the understanding of this entity.